anthon-sd/playable-data/playable-data-blog/NETLIFY-DEPLOY.md

 This has been addressed by:
 1. Updating the bootstrap script to detect the correct output path that Netlify expects
 2. Ensuring the built files are copied from the build location to the expected Netlify deploy directory
-3. Creating fallback content in the correct location if the main build fails
+3. Creating minimal error pages in the correct location if the main build fails

 The issue occurs because Netlify builds in one directory (`/opt/build/repo`) but looks for output in another directory (`playable-data-blog/dist`) based on your configuration.